Tumaskar/M2-Embedded_LedMatrix/1_Requirements/README.md

  Strength :
 1. Low cost system
-2. Experience of working on ATmega328 microcontroller and doing simulation on SimulIde.
+2. Experience the working on ATmega328 microcontroller and doing simulation on SimulIde.

 Weakness :
 1. Requires handson experience about Embedded programming.